Why Depth Psychotherapy Can’t Be Replaced by ChatGPT

 And I don’t just hear them — I feel them with you.

-It happens when someone sees the parts of you you thought were unlovable — and stays.
+It happens when someone witnesses the parts of you that you had quietly decided were unlovable — and stays.